webix-hub/docs/data/datatable/frozen_rows.md

 -------------------------------------

 If there are frozen rows in a datatable, they ignore sorting and filtering applied to it.
-It means that while you sort or filter data in a datatable, these rows will be omitted and their values won't be taken into account.
+It means that while you sort or filter data in a datatable, data of these rows won't be taken into account.

 <img src="datatable/frozen_sort_filt.png">